Brentwood School (Los Angeles): Athletics

-During any given school year, Brentwood School fields 83 different athletic teams in grades 4-12.
+Brentwood School fields 83 different athletic teams in grades 4–12.
 Brentwood School Upper School fields 35 teams in 17 different sports.
-Brentwood School's all-encompassing in-house resources support athletes in an inclusive way, offering not only coaching on the field or court, but also strength and conditioning, mental performance, athletic training, college recruiting, and top-notch athletic apparel and equipment through our Nike sponsorship.
 Students fill about 500 roster spots and work with more than 80 coaches.
-Approximately 80% of Brentwood’s students will participate in at least one interscholastic sport.
-The school primarily employs its own teachers as coaches, and requires that students maintain a certain degree of academic standing in order to participate in sports.
+Approximately 80% of Brentwood's students participate in at least one interscholastic sport.
+The school primarily employs its own teachers as coaches and requires that students maintain a certain degree of academic standing in order to participate in sports.
 Brentwood School has a history of hosting the annual Special Olympics Games put on in conjunction with the Special Olympics Southern California Westside Chapter.
-In 2003, Brentwood-area resident (and former Governor of California) Arnold Schwarzenegger was the Guest of Honor and presided over the Special Olympics Games' Opening Ceremony.
-Since 1992, the School has also provided a venue for the Peter Vidmar Men's Gymnastics Invitational, hosted by former U.S Gold-Medal winning Olympian and Brentwood School alumnus, Peter Vidmar.
-Brentwood School also has a wide variety of e-sports teams - created to expand the school's athletic views.
+In 2003, Brentwood-area resident Arnold Schwarzenegger was the Guest of Honor and presided over the Special Olympics Games' Opening Ceremony.
+Since 1992, the School has also provided a venue for the Peter Vidmar Men's Gymnastic's Invitational, hosted by Brentwood School alumnus, Peter Vidmar.
+Brentwood School also has a wide variety of e-sports teams.

-Relation to Olympics

-Brentwood School track and cross-country coaches Joanna Hayes and Malachi Davis participated in 2004 Summer Olympics in Athens, Greece.
-Joanna Hayes was a Gold-Medalist in the Women's 100 metres hurdles competition for the United States.
-Davis was a participant in the Men's 4x400 metres relay for Great Britain.
-Jason Rogers, a Brentwood School alumnus as well as an Ohio State graduate, was a participant in the 2004 Olympic Games, as a Sabre Fencer for the United States National team.
-He was part of the 2008 team in the Beijing Olympics and won a Silver Medal in the Team tournament for Sabre.
-Peter Vidmar, who led the United States to a Gold-medal in Men's Gymnastics at the 1984 Summer Olympics in Los Angeles, California, is also a Brentwood School alumnus, and was a member of the Board of Trustees for several years.
-Most recently Ezra Frech, competed in the 2020 Paralympics for Team USA, placing 5th in high jump, and 8th in long jump.

-Casey Wasserman who attended Brentwood School led Los Angeles' successful bid for the 2028 Summer Olympics and Paralympic Games and is serving as the head of the organizing committee for the event.